pyta-uoft/website/index.md

 ### Not in loop (E0103) {#E0103}

 This error occurs when the `break` or `continue` keyword is used outside of a loop.
 The keyword `break` is used to exit a loop early and the keyword `continue` is used to skip an iteration in a loop.
-Hence both the keywords only belong inside loops.
+Hence, both keywords only belong inside loops.

 ~~~~ {include="E0103_not_in_loop"}
 ~~~~